moderepo/bizstack-console-plugin-samples/README.md

   ### Fix and update the plugin
   If you find any issue with the plugin and need to make changes, go back to the code and make changes.
-Once you are done with the changes and want to test the widget again, re-run `npm run build` again.
-If the server is still running then you don't need to start the server again.
-If not, run `npm run preview` again
+  During development, it is recommended to use `npm run build:watch` instead of the combination of `npm run build` and `npm run preview`.

+  There are quite strong constraints when it comes to reloading during plugin development.
+  This is because, due to limitations of the vite-plugin-federation used in the plugin, vite dev mode cannot be used during plugin development.
+  As a result, you generally need to run a build every time you make changes.

+  However, since manually running `npm run build` each time can hinder smooth development, `npm run build:watch` is provided to monitor file changes.

   ### Deploy the plugin
   When the widget is completed and ready to be used by other, you can deploy everything in the `dist/` directory to some public server.
 How you